tyroguru/BPFTrace-hol/README.md

 This repo contains hands-on labs to help an engineer get up to speed with the BPFTrace utility and framework.
 Currently  this material should work on a FB dev server but no ideas about other platforms.

-[BPFTrace](https://github.com/iovisor/bpftrace) is an OSS project that provides a high level tracing language interface on top of the Enhanced Berkely Packet Filter (eBPF) framework.
+[bpftrace](https://github.com/iovisor/bpftrace) is an OSS project that provides a high level tracing language interface on top of the Enhanced Berkely Packet Filter (eBPF) framework.
 It was initially developed by Alistair Robertson and now has a flourishing developer community on github.

+This hands-on lab is designed to be ran stand alone and without a lecturer but it is probably at its best when undertook alongside the short presentations that accompany it (assuming your lecturer doesn't suck I guess...)..

 ---